ccontavalli/hicknotify/README.md

 This repository contains a small [go](http://golang.org) program to:

-   * Monitor a set of HICKVISION Cameras.
+   * Monitor a set of HIKVISION Cameras.
    * Send notifications via email if any of the cameras report any event, or connectivity to the camera is lost.
    * Typical events are the PIR sensors detecting movement, camera covered, disconnected, ... any event the software on the camera can detect.